nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

 ```
 For details about inputs, outputs, and settings of LBL, please see the [LBL document page](linear-solver.md).

-You can also use LBL inside the NASOQ source tree.
-One example of using LBL is shown in the repository in the `nasoq/eigen_interface` directory.

 ## SoMoD: Sparsity Oriented Row Modification